GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: METHODOLOGY

 \subsection{Environment Details}

 Our environment contains two agents running single-integrator unicycle dynamics.
 The state $(x, y, \theta) \in \mathcal{X}$ consists of 2D position and heading, and the control inputs $(v, \omega) \in \mathcal{U}^i$ consist of both linear and angular velocity.
-The dynamics $\mathcal{T}$ can be defined by
+Each agent $i$ is trying to maximize its payoff $\mathcal{R}^i$.
+We implement this by defining a cost function $\mathcal{J}^i$ and using Model Predictive Control (MPC) to solve the following receding horizon optimization problem:

 { }